Jeremy Pena Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 14th in the league with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Red Sox has a collective 8.9 K/9, which ranks 14th in the league.

-- The Red Sox have a 4.38 team ERA that ranks 18th among all league pitching staffs.
+- The Red Sox's 4.45 team ERA ranks 18th among all league pitching staffs.

-- The lefty last pitched on Thursday against the Houston Astros, when he went five innings, allowing four earned runs while giving up six hits.
+- The right-hander last pitched on Thursday against the Houston Astros, when he tossed seven innings, allowing one earned run while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.